 CHICAGO (AP) — Falling televisions sent nearly 200,000 U.S. children to the emergency room over 20 years, and the injury rate has climbed substantially for these sometimes deadly accidents, a study found.

 Doctors and safety experts say better awareness is needed about the dangers — especially the risks of putting heavier, older model TV sets on top of dressers and other furniture young children may try to climb on.

-Most injuries are in kids under 5; head and neck injuries including concussions are the most common.
+Most injuries are in kids under 5; head and neck injuries, including concussions, are the most common.

-Lead author Dr. Gary Smith, a pediatric emergency specialist, says it is unclear from the data what type of TV sets are involved in the accidents or whether older, heavier models are the most common culprit.
+Smith said it is unclear from the data what type of TV sets are involved in the accidents or whether older, heavier models are the most common culprit.